Goblok0/DataVisualisationProject/README.md

 * Name: Julian Evalle
 * Stud_ID: 11286369
 * Orientation: Data Processing
+###### Application Goal
+To help unemployed people assess which country would give them the best odd of finding a job (assuming they can communicate with the people)

 ### Problem Statement
 Unemployment is a worldwide phenomena and can wildly differ between countries.
-But what country gives the best job environment for an unemployed person.
+Can a visualization help assess what country gives the best job environment for an unemployed person.

 ### Solution
 Visualizing certain details per country that help compare and assess